2.142.2 Service Catalog Management Process and Procedures

 Metrics

-1. Metrics are used for the quantitative and periodic assessment of a process.
-They should be associated with targets that are set based on specific business objectives.
-Metrics provide information related to the goals and objectives of a process and are used to take corrective action when desired results are not being achieved and can be used to drive continual improvement of process effectiveness and efficiency.
+1. Metrics used for the quantitative and periodic assessment of a process.
+They should be associated with set targets based on specific business objectives.
+Metrics provide information related to goals and objectives of a process and used to take corrective action when desired results not achieved and can drive continual improvement of process effectiveness and efficiency.

 Tailoring Guidelines